artist trading cards - atc

 Artist Trading Cards are collectable cards that had its origin from sports-themed trading cards.

-Artists all over the world make these art cards and trade them with one another at art conventions, craft fairs, online, etc.
+Artists and crafters all over the world make these art cards and trade them with one another at art conventions, craft fairs, online, etc.

 All media and techniques can be used on the cards; rubber stamping, collage arts, fabrics or any other media.